janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 # Acknowledgments
 {:numbered="false"}

 Kristian Larsson has provided invaluable insights, experience and validation of the design.
 Many thanks to the entire POWEFF team for their committment, flexibility and hard work behind this.
+Thanks to James Henderson for the review, a number of small fixes and several good susggestions.
 Hat off to Benoît Claise, who inspires by the extensive work produced in IETF over the years, and in this area in particular.